gauteh/lieer/README.md

 You can get an [api key](https://console.developers.google.com/flows/enableapi?apiid=gmail) for a CLI application to use for yourself.
 Store the `client_secret.json` file somewhere safe and specify it to `gmi auth -c`.
 You can do this on a repository that is already initialized.

+# caveats

+The GMail API does not let you sync `muted` messages.
+Until the [Google bug](https://issuetracker.google.com/issues/36759067) is fixed, the `mute` and `muted` tags are not synchronized with the remote.